What Is a Remote Team

-This will end up improving the productivity and satisfaction of the workplace as it gives managers the opportunity to get to know their employees better and helping them reach their goal.
+This will end up improving the productivity and satisfaction of the workplace.
+It gives managers the opportunity to get to know their employees better and helping them reach their goal.

-This is a very fun game which can also involve the employees’ family members.
+This is a very fun game that can also involve the employees’ family members.

-The first thing everyone needs to do is stand up and one person has to call out a random letter from the alphabet, then everyone needs to bring an item, no matter what it is, whose name starts with that letter to the screen.
+The first thing everyone needs to do is stand up and one person has to call out a random letter from the alphabet.
+Everyone needs to bring an item, no matter what it is, whose name starts with that letter to the screen.

-The last person to bring something to the screen is out of the game and has to sit down, which will allow the rest of the participants to see who’s still playing and this will continue until there is only one person left.
+The last person to bring something to the screen is out of the game and has to sit down.
+This will allow the rest of the participants to see who’s still playing and will continue until there is only one person left.

-This is a really good game that is not only used when drinking.
-In this situation it can be used to come up with some university or work related questions.
+This is a really good game that is not only used as a drinking game.
+In this situation, it can be used to come up with some university or work-related questions.

-This is an interesting game that will specially help new team members get to know the rest of the team.
+This is an interesting game that will especially help new team members get to know the rest of the team.